The FBI wrote MLK a letter.

 But then, at the last moment, stops.

-Holds out my documents.
+Holds up my documents.
+Says nothing.

-I reach and take them back.
+I reach out and take them from his hand.

 "You're free to go."